EricCrosson/ericcrosson.github.io/_posts/2013-03-12-scrolling-google-results-in-emacs-w3m.md

 2. Memory efficiency- I already have Emacs open.

-	When I used a MacBook, my battery life under the best of conditions was a mere 2 hours.
+	When my main computing machine was a MacBook my battery life under the best of conditions was a mere 2 hours.
 (On my ThinkPad x230 I get an easy 12+.)
-I noticed that Chromium in addition to the operating system consumed 70% or more of available memory.
-When a computer is continually forced to update its entire supply of volatile memory, battery life understandably tanks.
-With my MacBook, it became a matter of keeping Chrome closed if I wanted my laptop to last through a single lecture.
+I noticed that Chromium plus the operating system consumed 70% or more of available memory.
+Updating volatile memory is power-intensive, which explained the poor battery life.
+Keeping Chromium closed was necessary for my laptop to last through a single lecture.

 3. Every page is a buffer.